fneum/data-science-for-esm/data-science-for-esm/BYOC/07_Content.md

 :::{admonition} Jupyter Notebook
 :class: tip
-Jupyter Notebook files can also contain markdown.
+Markdown also easily integrates into Jupyter Notebook files .
 For more refer to the [MyST](https://executablebooks.github.io/cookiecutter-jupyter-book/notebooks.html).
 :::
 ::::

 Use the files presented here as the template of your Jupyter Book, as they will reduce your content development time.

-* The `.ipynb` and the `.md` content files are to be located in the root, or a subfolder, of the cloned `data-science-for-esm`, and specified accordingly in the `_toc.yml`[^1].
+* The `.ipynb` and the `.md` content files are to be located in the root, or a subfolder, of the cloned `data-science-for-esm`, and specified accordingly in the `_toc.yml`<b>[^1]</b>.
 * Both the `_config.yml`, as well as the `_toc.yml` are to remain in the root of the `data-science-for-esm` folder.
 * The website logo, as well as the other figures can be placed in the `data-science-for-esm/_images/` [folder][_images_folder].
 <br />